Alexandermafi/git_for_dummies/README.md

 # 2. Terminal commands (a selection)

-These are all the commands that work in the terminal.
+These are all the commands that work in the terminal (the command line).
 More details here: https://www.oliverelliott.org/article/computing/tut_unix/#100UsefulUnixCommands

+It's necessary to learn a few basic operating system concepts like how to operate on files, directories, and file systems with the command line.

 | Command | Function |
 | ------ | ------ |